-However, we note that this funding is ancillary and discretionary, and proposed section 5 of the PA Rules sets out matters to which the Agency must have regard in deciding whether to provide funding.
-The range of matters seems appropriately comprehensive and participant-centered, but AHPA would prefer that these rules not be Category D (see our response under Item 60 above).
+However, we note that this funding is ancillary and discretionary.
+Proposed section 5 of the Exposure Draft PA Rules set out matters to which the Agency must have regard in deciding whether to provide funding.
+If this is unchanged, the range of matters seems appropriately comprehensive and participant-centered, but AHPA would prefer that these rules not be Category D (see our response under Item 62 of Schedule 1 - Participant Service Guarantee, above).